gravitational/workshop/docker.md

 **Versioning**

-Let us roll new version of our script `v2`
+Let us roll a new version of our script `v2`

 ```bash
 $ cd docker/busybox